openstack/charm-specs/specs/train/approved/ceph-fs-nfs-with-manilla.rst

 shares to restrict tenants from being able to access each others' shares.
 This provider network will be documented as requiring creation by the OpenStack administrator.
-The network will need to be created to match the space that the Ganesha charm provides it's NFS service over.
+The network will need to be created to match the space that the Ganesha charm provides its NFS service over.

 Alternatives
 ------------